 In the past few years, as 4k TVs have improved, HDR support has become the norm.
 For monitors, on the other hand, the situation is quite different, and HDR is still relatively new.
 Few monitors support it, and even fewer monitors support it properly and can display HDR content the way it's meant to be seen.
 If you're looking for a new monitor, though, and HDR is important to you, then there are still a few choices out there.
 Although the majority of them have low native contrast and can't get as bright as TVs, they still offer a different experience from monitors that only support SDR.

-We've reviewed 10 4k HDR monitors, and below you'll find our recommendations for the best ones that are available for purchase in 2019.
+We've reviewed 10 4k HDR monitors, and below you'll find our recommendations for the best ones that are available for purchase.
 See our recommendations for the best 4k monitors, the best 4k gaming monitors, and the best HDR TVs.

 The Acer Predator X27 is the best HDR monitor for 4k that we've tested so far is the Acer Predator X27.
 It delivers good overall picture quality but is limited a bit by the disappointing native contrast.
 It has excellent motion handling, an excellent response time that delivers clear motion, and very little distracting blur trail behind fast-moving objects.

 This monitor has excellent peak brightness in HDR, ensuring that small, bright highlights in some scenes stand out.
 It has great wide viewing angles, perfect for watching a movie with a couple of friends.
 This monitor also has an outstanding wide color gamut, one of the best we've measured on any display, and it displays gradients nearly perfectly.

 Unfortunately, this monitor doesn't look as good in a dark room, due to the bad black uniformity.
 There is a local dimming feature that somewhat helps this, but there can be blooming around bright objects, which can be distracting.
 Overall, though, this is an impressive HDR monitor that should please most people, but it comes at a very steep price.